ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 Failure reports provide detailed information about the failure of a single message, or a group of similar messages failing for the same reason.
 Their purpose is twofold.
-On the one hand they are meant to aid in cases where a Domain Owner is unable to detect why failures that were reported in aggregate form occurred.
+On the one hand they are meant to aid in cases where a Domain Owner wishes to determine the cause of failures that were part of aggregate reports (see [@!I-D.ietf-dmarc-aggregate-reporting]).
 On the other hand, they can allow the Sender domain to quickly identify and address harmful messages involving direct domain abuse.
 It is important to note that these reports can contain the header fields or sometimes the entire